Student Rights and Responsibilities

 Special Education

-Franklin Pierce Schools will make policies and procedures and any required evaluations, plans, and reports relating to the Individuals with Disabilities Act (IDEA) Part B program available to the public, upon request, through the district’s Learning Support Services Department and the Superintendent’s Office.
+Franklin Pierce Schools will make policies and procedures and any required evaluations, plans, and reports relating to the Individuals with Disabilities Act (IDEA) Part B program available to the public, upon request, through the district’s Special Education Department and the Superintendent’s Office.
 For information, call 253-298-3048.

 Franklin Pierce Schools will be applying for federal special education funds through IDEA Part B. Please contact the Learning Support Services Department at 253-298-3048 if you wish to review the application.